streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: action
-        description: ' The analyst action (see section below) '
+        description: The analyst action (see section below)
         type: string
       - in: query
         name: analyst_firm_id
-        description: ' The ID of the analyst firm '
+        description: The ID of the analyst firm
         type: string
       - in: query
         name: analyst_id
-        description: ' The ID of the analyst '
+        description: The ID of the analyst
         type: string
       - in: query
         name: identifier
-        description: ' the identifier for the legal entity or a security associated with the company: '
+        description: 'the identifier for the legal entity or a security associated with the company:'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: rating
-        description: ' The analyst rating (see section below) '
+        description: The analyst rating (see section below)
         type: string
       - in: query
         name: sector
-        description: ' The name of the sector '
+        description: The name of the sector
         type: string
       - in: query
         name: source
-        description: ' The source of the data: tip'
+        description: 'The source of the data: tip'
         type: string
       responses:
         200: